cakeller43/static_blog/priv/posts/Minimal_Api_Plug_Cowboy.md

 ![router](/images/Minimal_Api_Cowboy_Plug/6_router.PNG)

-  We setup the Plug.Router by adding a `use` and defining the plugs `:match` and `:dispatch`.
+  We setup the Plug.Router by including the router via the `use` ketword and defining the plugs `:match` and `:dispatch`.
-  `:match` uses pattern matching to find a defined route based on an incoming request, then forwards the request to `:dispatch` who sends it to the matched route.
+  The `:match` plug uses pattern matching to find a defined route based on an incoming request, then forwards the request to `:dispatch` who sends it to the matched route.
   After we setup the Plug.Router we can use Plug's macros for defining routes.
 We can define a "home" router with "/".

   ```